sasha-s-07/what-to-watch/README.md

 ## Technical considerations

-Languages, Technologies and tools used to build this application are: HTML5, CSS3, JavaScript, Angular, Bootstrap and trakt API.
+Languages, Technologies and tools used to build this application are: HTML5, CSS3, JavaScript, Angular, Bootstrap and trakt and tmdb APIs.